SeriousOldMan/Simulator-Controller/Docs/Setup Workbench.md

 Using the checkboxes on the left side of each setting, you can control which modifications will be included in the modified setup and which are not.
 The changes will also be reflected in the internal format at the right, but this is more for documentary purposes.
 Once you have reviewed, chosen and possibly corrected some of the modifications, you can press the "Save..." button to save everything to a new setup file.
 Or you can use the "Reset" button to start over again.

-Note: The *Setup Editor* is currently only available for *Assetto Corsa* and *Assetto Corsa Competizione*.
+Note: The *Setup Editor* is currently only available for *Assetto Corsa*, *Assetto Corsa Competizione* and *Le Mans Ultimate*.
 More simulators might be supported with future releases.
 Please see the [notes section](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Setup-Workbench#notes) down below.

 ## Comparing Car Setups